 Officer Embleton joined the Burbank Police department in 2005 and is currently a member of the SWAT team.
 Since 2010 he has also been a K-9 handler, working closely with his four-legged partner Bran.
 His peers cite his “relentless work ethic and positive attitude.”

 Both Police Sergeant JAMAL CHILDS and Jailer KIRK DAVIS received Lifesaving Medals for “actions resulting in the saving or preservation of human life.”
 On December 20, 2018, Sgt.
 Childs saw a man climb over a railing and sit precariously on a sign overlooking the I-5.
 At a time when many were enjoying the holiday season, others were feeling only suicidal despair.
 Sgt.
-Kirk recognized the sign sitter was one of them.
+Childs recognized the sign sitter was one of them.
 He quickly grabbed the man and pulled him to safety.
 If the suicidal man had fallen onto the freeway, he could well have ended more lives than his own.

 When Jailer KIRK DAVIS ushered a distraught inmate into the cell after booking for domestic violence, his instincts told him to check up on him frequently.
 And indeed, within minutes the inmate had turned his shirt into a noose around his neck, with the other end wrapped around a nearby faucet.
 But Davis, true to his gut feeling, arrived in time to stop the inmate from hanging himself.
 Paramedics confirmed that the inmate had sustained only minor injuries.